 What if my City/Village hasn’t committed money yet?
 Should I apply now?

 YES!
 There is only one application period for the grant.
-Additional funding may come from other municipalities but you should apply now.
 The money given by Richland County applies countywide.
 Do not wait.
 There are no further planned application periods.
-Apply before September 13, 2020 at 11:59pm.
+Apply before November 5, 2020 at 11:59pm.